EATON BUSINESS SCHOOL LLC 2023 Certification Badge

 Share this article

-The business case for diversity and inclusion is now overwhelming and has demonstrated the value that a diverse workforce brings to the company and its stakeholders.
 We live in a highly interconnected world, where diversity forms the very fabric of a modern society.
 And businesses have the power to bring about change and contribute to the creation of a more open, diverse, and inclusive society.

 While body positivity and inclusivity are the latest buzzwords for the fashion industry, the ground reality remains far from ideal.
 From work wear to gym wear to ethnic outfits, women who identify themselves as plus-size face a lot of flak and body shaming, when they demand the fit of their dreams.
 And then, there is a much bigger invisible problem – the fat tax.